neliousness/EpicWeather/README.md

 ## EpicWeather

-Epic weather is a minimalistic weather app that was developed as a coding challanging from WIT.
+Epic weather is a minimalistic weather app that was developed as a coding challenge from WIT.

 ## Features